hackerhouse-opensource/iscsicpl_bypassUAC/README.md

-# iscsiscsicpl autoelevate DLL Search Order hijacking UAC Bypass 0day
+# iscsicpl autoelevate DLL Search Order hijacking UAC Bypass 0day

 The iscsicpl.exe binary is vulnerable to a DLL Search Order hijacking vulnerability when running 32bit Microsoft binary on a 64bit host via